charig/OutOfSSAPresentation/Sections/SSABackground.md

 ## <span style="color:blue">S</span>tatic <span style="color:blue">S</span>ingle <span style="color:blue">A</span>ssignment
+Motivation <!-- .element: class="fragment" -->
+- Some code optimization problems are NP-complete, or even undecidable <!-- .element: class="fragment" -->

-The nature of the intermediate representation affects the speed and power of the compiler.
+- The nature of the intermediate representation affects the speed and power of the compiler <!-- .element: class="fragment" -->

+Note:
+In practice, factors such as the programmer's willingness to wait for the compiler to complete its task place upper limits on the optimizations that a compiler implementor might provide.

 ---

+## Definition

+A program is in SSA form if each variable is a target of exactly one assignment in the program text

+Note:

+SSA -> Referencial Transparency -> The value of a variable does not depend on the positions in the program

+One assignment in the program text does not prevent multiple assignments to a variable during program execution (loops).

+---

-## Motivation
+## Intuition

-It has been shown that some code optimization problems are NP-complete, or even undecidable.
-In practice, factors such as the programmer's willingness to wait for the compiler to complete its task place upper limits on the optimizations that a compiler implementor might provide.
+Having unique names for distinct entities reduces uncertainty and imprecision

+Cliff Click:
+> <span style="font-size: 0.5em">SSA form allows the convenient expression of a variety of **data-flow analyses**.
+> Quick access through use-def chains and the manifestation of merge points simplify a number of
+> problems.
+In addition, use-def chains and SSA form allow the old bit vector and integer
+> vector analyses to be replaced with sparse analyses. </span>

 ---